-Guest posting is the process of content production for a third-party source for the sake of receiving brand recognition, a backlink, or a different PR-related benefit.
+Guest blogging (also referred to as “guest posting”) is the process of content production for a third-party source for the sake of receiving brand recognition, a backlink, or a different PR-related benefit.

 Publishing content to external sources has been around since forever.
 Websites like Huffington Post or Business 2 Community largely grew and survived primarily thanks to loyal contributors associated with their brands.

 Guest blogging is one of the most viable concepts to build authority and recognition for your own work, tap into an existing community, improve your content writing skills by working with professional editors, and build a diverse content portfolio.

 The benefits of publishing your content to digital magazines are plenty, but following the right process and understanding the paradigms is often hard to nail down from the get-go.

 And while guest blogging services may seem truly lucrative, finding a quality team with enough skills and experience submitting content to authority sites in your niche is extremely tough (not to mention expensive).